GCord/GCord-Tracker/README.md

 # GCord-V2
-The Official Tracking Repo for GCord V2
+The Official Tracking Repo for GCord Discord Bot